alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 ### Custom Month Cell Content

-Enable `monthRender` to customize the month cell content.
+Use the `monthRender` prop to customize the content of month cells.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';